iammichellechic/ecommerceshop/README.md

-A better version of this file: https://github.com/iammichellechic/productecommerceshop
+This is a redo of this file: https://github.com/iammichellechic/productecommerceshop

 # Getting Started with Create React App